trambarhq/trambar/docs/user-guide.md

 It's possible to associate your Trambar account with multiple social-network accounts as long as the same e-mail address was used to create those accounts.
 You might do this if your GitLab server is protected by a firewall and you happen to be outside the permitted IP range.
-(You shouldn't try this with Facebook, since most likely your privacy settings preclude the sharing of your e-mail address).

 Social networks are used for authentication purpose only.
 Trambar will not retrieve your friend list or post things to your wall.